 After exit day

-In the absence of a reciprocal healthcare agreement with an EU country (or agreements with Switzerland or the EFTA states for after exit day), after exit day new visitors from that country to the UK will no longer automatically be entitled to free NHS funded healthcare.
+In the absence of a reciprocal healthcare agreement with an EU country or a broader agreement with Norway, Iceland, Liechtenstein or Switzerland, after exit day new visitors from that country to the UK will no longer automatically be entitled to free NHS-funded healthcare in England.
 They will be chargeable at the standard NHS tariff unless they fall within one of the existing exemptions.
-They may, however, choose to use private health or travel insurance to recover costs paid to the NHS for treatment received.
+They may, however, choose to use private healthcare, or travel insurance to recover costs paid to the NHS for treatment received.
 Providers should continue to follow existing guidance on upfront charging.

-Should an EEA and Swiss visitor (other than an Irish visitor) who arrives after exit day want to stay in the UK for longer than 3 months, they will need to apply to the Home Office for European Temporary Leave (see below).
+Should a visitor from the EU, Norway, Iceland, Liechtenstein or Switzerland (other than an Irish visitor) who arrives after exit day want to stay in the UK for longer than 3 months, to be exempt from charging for relevant NHS services, they will need to meet the ordinarily residence test.
+They may also be required to comply with any immigration requirements set by the Home Office.

-EEA and Swiss citizens who are lawfully resident in the UK by exit day will be protected by the citizens’ rights arrangements (as well as, for those in scope, the Swiss and EEA-EFTA citizens’ rights agreements).
-They will likely meet the ordinarily resident test and will continue to receive access to NHS funded healthcare as they do now.
+Citizens from the EU, Norway, Iceland, Liechtenstein or Switzerland who are lawfully resident in the UK by exit day will be protected by citizens’ rights arrangements.
+They will likely meet the ordinarily resident test and will continue to receive access to NHS-funded healthcare as they do now.
 They will need to provide evidence that they were residing in the UK on exit day.